1202anthonychen1202/Language-Learner/README.md

 brew install ffmpeg

 An OpenAI API key is also needed and can be obtained from the OpenAI website.
+To open program, run the Python file and copy the url in the command line.
 To use, follow these steps:

 1. Input presentation or speech text into the text input box